A Paradigm of Peace

 rzygote=5 x 10-3 cm RH=1.4 x 1028 cm L*=1.6 x 10-33 cm

 2. I encourage the SETI organizers to look out especially for well defined water (hydrogen bond) maser lines.
-Water is universal to life as we know it, and this particular amplified spectrum may well be used symbolically by intelligent life as a beacon to broadcast its presence on distant planets.
+Water is universal for life as we know it, and this particular coherent beam may well be used symbolically by intelligent life as a signal to broadcast its presence to distant planets.

-3. Those seeking to prove ESP tend to do so, and those seeking to disprove ESP tend to do so -- a statistical Cretan paradox.
-My personal belief is that ESP can neither be proved nor disproved -- it needs measurement for proof, but is confounded as a self-fulfilling prophesy.
-Maybe experiences which are unexplainable may be unscientific but not unreal.
-I speculate that quantum measurement comes as close as any physical perception to self-contradiction.
+3. Those seeking to prove ESP claim probabilistic evidence, and those seeking to disprove ESP claim probabilistic evidence -- an apparent observational paradox.
+My personal belief is that ESP can neither be proved nor disproved -- it needs shared measurement for proof, but is confounded as a self-fulfilling prophesy.
+Such experiences, which are unexplainable, seem unscientific but not unreal.
+To me, telekinesis most closely represents physics experiments on quantum duality.

-4. The maximum temperature currently withstood by protein-based life in Earth's atmosphere may correspond to that of emerging life in the early universe -- about 121 oC (394K).
-(Higher pressures at the time would allow cells to withstand greater temperatures before rupturing.)
+4. The maximum temperature currently withstood by DNA in Earth's biosphere -- about 149 oC (422K) -- may correspond to that around emerging life in the early universe, as in the tardigrade.
 Since the cosmic temperature today (13.7 billion years) is 2.73K, and since the radiative t vs T formula is

 Aside: With a fantastically strong telescope, we could in principle see extrasolar beings living who had died many years ago.

 As observers, we capture physical beauty with internal and external perceptions.
 We witness both microworld and macroworld, borne of quantum cosmology, not only to interact together but also to interchange with us.
 Our intimate universe, whose reality embodies both imagination and objectivity, projects itself upon our senses.
-The previous perspectives - most serious, and some idealistic - are all invented from such love for physics.
+The previous perspectives - most serious, and some idealistic - are all created from such love for physics, my paradigm of peace.